harshp30/SVMIndicatorsTradingStrategyImplementation/README.md

     As a general rule of thumb:
     - An asset is considered to be oversold if RSI < 30
-    - An asset is considered to be overtbought if RSI > 30
+    - An asset is considered to be overbought if RSI > 30

     So in our strategy when we check if we should buy we also make sure the RSI < 30